-6 Crucial Things You Should Know About Country Heights’ Coming ICOby Ellia Pikri November 29, 2018
+6 Crucial Things You Should Know About Country Heights’ Coming ICONovember 29, 2018

 Earlier this month, Country Heights received the green light from their investors to pursue an ICO, which for now is tentatively named the Horse Coin.
 This cryptocurrency—if launched—will mainly be a utility or reward token, and be backed by actual physical assets owned by Country Heights